disquieting-silence/slowkey/README.md

 Using `slowkey` requires a lot of practice and a strong resistance (borderline immunity) to RSI.
 The basic rundown is as follows:

 * The keyboard is sector-driven.
-A small number of keys are available in each sector.
+A small number of keys is available in each sector.
 * The `MOVE` key is used to navigate back to the sector selection menu.
 No other sector provides the ability to switch directly to another sector.
 * Each alphabet sector contains six letters.
 These letters approximate a section of the `qwerty` keyboard.
 * The `navigation` menu is used for moving the cursor through text.
 It is quite possibly the only improvement on the regular Android keyboard.